spcourse/python/en/installing/00 intro/contents.md

 If you have multiple environments installed, it is possible to switch between environments by using the following command in the terminal:

     conda activate <name_of_environment>

+**What if I've already done the installation for Introduction to Machine Learning 1?**

+If you have already installed the `minai` environment before (or if you are unsure), you can check your installation by running the following command:

+    conda env list

+This command will show you all currently installed environments.
+If the `minai` environment is not present, continue at step 4.

+**What if I would like to make sure that my environment is up to date?**

+In addition, if the environment is present, but you wish to update it for any reason, it is easiest to remove the environment entirely, and re-install it.
+To remove the environment, run the following command:

+    conda remove -n ENV_NAME --all

+Replacing `ENV_NAME` with the name of the environment you wish to remove.
+Afterwards, you can continue at step 4.